RPDevJesco/MWC/README.md

 ## Introduction

 Modular Web Components (MWC) is a lightweight framework for building web applications using a component-based architecture.
-The goal of MWC is to provide a simple and intuitive way to create reusable, encapsulated, and modular components that can be easily composed to build complex user interfaces.
+The goal of MWC is to provide a simple and intuitive way to create reusable, encapsulated, and modular components that can be easily composed to build complex user interfaces in Vanilla Javascript without the need for a build system or external dependencies.

 ## Motivation